mralexcraven3/waldo/README.md

 # waldo

 Waldo is a proxy server that routes web traffic through other proxy servers.
+It's basically a meta-proxy server that tries to best route your traffic so that you do not get blocked.

 ## Motivation

+Large scale web crawling can be difficult if you're crawling a single website.
+Most sites will block you before long, so you'll have to write some logic to pull a list of available proxy servers, handle connection pooling across those proxies, and keep track of which proxies are still alive, and which are no longer responding to your requests.

-I found myself constantly re-writing proxy balancing code to manage outbound proxy servers.
-This process, while necessary, got a little bit tedious, so I decided to factor out the proxying logic into a separate meta-proxy server.
+I found myself constantly re-writing this code in various projects to manage outbound proxying.
+This process, while necessary, got a little bit tedious, so I decided to factor out the proxying logic into a separate proxy server to handle the load balancing.

 ![How it works](https://github.com/omarish/waldo/blob/master/Graphics/How-It-Works.png)